tmaguire/azure-ad-verify-token/README.md

 - https://login.microsoftonline.com/{tenantId}/.well-known/openid-configuration
 - https://login.microsoftonline.com/{tenantId}/discovery/v2.0/keys

-> Replace `{tenantId}` with either your Tenant ID (GUID from Azure AD Portal) or one of your verified domains.
+> Replace `{tenantId}` with either your Tenant ID (GUID from Entra ID Portal) or one of your verified domains.

 #### Azure B2C endpoints

 - https://{tenantName}.b2clogin.com/{tenantId}/{policyName}/v2.0/.well-known/openid-configuration
 - https://{tenantName}.b2clogin.com/{tenantId}/{policyName}/discovery/v2.0/keys

-> Replace `{tenantId}` with either your Tenant ID (GUID from Azure AD Portal) or one of your verified domains, replace `{tenantName}` with your B2C tenant endpoint name, and replace `{policyName}` with the relevant policy that has issued the token you want to verify.
+> Replace `{tenantId}` with either your Tenant ID (GUID from Entra ID Portal) or one of your verified domains, replace `{tenantName}` with your B2C tenant endpoint name, and replace `{policyName}` with the relevant policy that has issued the token you want to verify.

 ## Configuration